 Kenny was last heard of in 2002.
 Whilst Steve McManaman was playing for Real Madrid and Jamie Redknapp for Tottenham, Kenny, the man who had outshone them both in the Merseyside Derby ten years previously, was playing for Royal Seaforth in the Frank Armitt Liverpool County Combination Division One.

-*Note – We would find out the next day that this Premier League fixture had the lowest attendance ever – 3,039, a record that still stands.
+*Note – We would find out the next day that the Premier League fixture against Wimbledon had the lowest attendance ever – 3,039, a record that still stands.
 This number includes an estimated 1,500 travelling Everton fans!